 The College is a member of a company limited by guarantee called The Colleges Partnership Ltd (formerly Wiltshire and Somerset College's Partnership Ltd) which was acquired through the merger with Somerset College in 2016.
 The principal activity of that company is the provision of vocational training solutions, apprenticeship management solutions and professional learning and development opportunities through contracts with the MoD.
-Both member Colleges provide strategic support and advice to the company for which a fee is paid.
-In 2018/19 the College received £300k as payment in recognition it makes to the educational direction of the Company.
+In 2019/20 the College received £726k as payment in recognition it makes to the educational direction of the Company.
 50% of the surpluses generated by the Company are attributable to the College; in the current year, the total surplus amounted to £25k.